 How much: £55 per person for three courses, plus coffee and truffles

 Heddon Street Kitchen

 What: A number of Gordon Ramsay’s restaurants usually serve up an indulgent take on Thanksgiving, but we particularly liked the menu on offer at Heddon Street Kitchen last year.
-Here you can indulge in the likes of confit turkey leg served with bacon popcorn, green beans, a mushroom bake and Jack Daniel’s gravy, and warm pecan pie with cinnamon spiced ice cream to finish.
+Here you can indulge in the likes of confit turkey leg served with bacon popcorn, green beans, a mushroom bake with Jack Daniel’s gravy, and warm pecan pie with cinnamon spiced ice cream to finish.